Cowboys stifle Brees, end Saints' 10-game win streak, 13-10

 THIS AND THAT

 New Orleans DT David Onyemata had his first two sacks of the season in the first half. ...
 Kirkwood's TD was the second of his career, and second in as many weeks. ...
-Cooper had eight catches for 75 yards, and rookie Michael Gallup had five for 76, highlighted by a 40-yarder to set up the first of Brett Maher's two field goals.
+The Saints were shut out in the first half for the first time since the Cowboys did it in a 38-17 victory four years ago.

 UP NEXT